Questions and Answers

 Yes.
 If an applicant is unable to submit the application in English, they must contact us prior to the submission date to make other arrangements.

 Yes, as long as the school is an accredited educational institution and you meet our residency requirements, you can attend school anywhere!

 Yes!
 Our scholarships cover nearly any accredited post-secondary school or program.
 If you have questions about a specific school or program, please contact us.
 Our scholarships cannot be used for private high school or prep schools.

 Our scholarships are open to any student pursuing post-secondary education without regard to age.
 Current high school students must be in their senior year before applying.
 We do not offer scholarships for elementary education, high school, or college prep programs.
-In past years, we have had applicants ranging in age from 16 (who have done Running Start and are now enrolled full-time in college early) to 65!
+In past years, we have had applicants ranging in age from 16 to 65!

 Once the scholarship deadline passes, we review all completed applications to determine finalists.
 This happens during February and March.
-In April, we invite finalists who make it past the initial review to participate in an interview.
+In April, we invite finalists from the initial review to participate in an interview.
 After interviews are complete, we determine which finalists will receive scholarships and award decisions are announced in early May.
-Scholarship awards are distributed beginning early June.
-Recipients can select any date within two years of being awarded a scholarship to have funds sent to their school.
+Scholarship awards are available to be distributed beginning in early June.
+Recipients can select how they would like their awards distributed.

 Since students may be awarded more than one scholarship, total awards vary.
-Our largest scholarship is $10,000.
-The average award amount per recipient last year was approximately $4,300.
+Our largest scholarship is $12,000.
+The average award amount per recipient last year was $4,160.

 No. If you are awarded a scholarship, the check(s) will be made out to your school and credited to your student account.